Graduate Faculty Membership Policies and Procedures

 A provisional member must have an appropriate terminal degree, or the equivalent, and, in accordance with approved departmental criteria, must have initiated a program of personal research or artistry.
 A provisional member may be proposed for full membership or senior membership at any time.

-Full Member.
 A full member may, with no further Graduate School approval, serve as a member of the Graduate Council, vote for faculty membership on the Graduate Council, vote in graduate faculty referenda, teach courses for graduate credit, serve as a graduate student's academic adviser, and serve as a member of a graduate student's examination committee.
 With approval of the department chair, college dean, and dean of the Graduate School, a full member may serve as a member or director of a master's or sixth-year thesis (or thesis analogue) or as co-director (along with a senior member of the graduate faculty) of a doctoral dissertation or doctoral student examination committee, provided that the committee is otherwise constructed in accordance with the Graduate Catalog.
+In some exceptional circumstances, upon recommendation by the department and with the approval of the college and Graduate School, a full member may serve as director of a dissertation or doctoral student examination committee.

 Each department (or recognized intra-departmental unit) is to have a committee of tenured or tenure-track, non-provisional graduate faculty members to examine the credentials of persons to be proposed for new membership, or for a change in membership category, in that unit; a majority of this committee must be senior members of the graduate faculty (unless the unit has fewer than three senior members).
 The department chair shall not be a voting member of this committee.

 For each case, the recommendation of this departmental committee, of the department chair, and of the college dean, shall be forwarded to the Graduate School and to the faculty member.
 Any persons desiring to be considered for new membership or for a change in membership category shall be permitted to have their cases forwarded to the Graduate School.
-The dean of the Graduate School will compare the recommended faculty member's record with the approved criteria for the three membership categories for that person's academic unit.
-Those individuals judged by the dean to conform to those criteria will be approved.
-Actions possible if there is a negative recommendation or a disapproval at any step are described in Section 6.
+The dean of the Graduate School will approve or disapprove each recommendation .
+Actions possible if there is a negative recommendation or a disapproval at any step are described below.

 All full and senior graduate faculty memberships shall be reviewed by the department, the dean of the college, the dean of the Graduate School, and the Graduate Council every eight years.